Communication and Language

 Activities at Home

-- Chat, talk, speak to, whisper, sing with your child
+- Chat to, whisper and sing with your child

 - Talk with your child at every opportunity